 - It is important for you to keep all of your medical appointments.
 Call your doctor if you miss an appointment.
 There may be special instructions for you.

 Treatment Day 1:

-ELOXATIN and leucovorin are given through a thin plastic tube put into a vein (intravenous infusion or I.V.) and given for 2 hours.
+- ELOXATIN and leucovorin will be given through a thin plastic tube into a vein (intravenous infusion or IV) and given for 2 hours.
 You will be watched by a healthcare provider during this time.

-Right after the ELOXATIN and leucovorin are finished, 2 doses of 5-fluorouracil will be given.
-The first dose is given right away into your I.V. tube.
-The second dose will be given into your I.V. tube over the next 22 hours, using a pump device.
+- Right after the ELOXATIN and leucovorin are given, 2 doses of 5-fluorouracil will be given.
+The first dose is given right away into your IV tube.
+The second dose will be given into your IV tube over the next 22 hours, using a pump device.

 Treatment Day 2:

 You will not get ELOXATIN on Day 2.
 Leucovorin and 5-fluorouracil will be given the same way as on Day 1.

 The 5-fluorouracil will be given through your IV with a pump.
 If you have any problems with the pump or the tube, call your doctor, your nurse, or the person who is responsible for your pump.
 Do not let anyone other than a healthcare provider touch your infusion pump or tubing.

 - Avoid cold temperatures and cold objects.
 Cover your skin if you go outdoors in cold temperatures.